-Here are five of my favourite winter walks, all expeditions that put you right at the heart of all that's best about winter in these islands.
+Here are five of our favourite winter walks that put you right at the heart of all that's best about winter...

 After battling the wind northwards for a couple of noisy, exhilarating miles to Duckpool cove, the peace and quiet among the oaks and sweet chestnuts of Coombe Valley comes as a relief.
 The steam trickles, the wind sighs, and you look up to see the clouds flying as the gale rushes far overhead.

 Top Tip: Stay in one of the Landmark Trust's cottages near the ford at Coombe; they are unpretentious, but immaculately kept (01628-825925; landmarktrust.org.uk).